hsandid/SmartIrrigationSystem/docs/docs/Meetings-Overview/Meeting-23thJune.md

 nav_order: 3
 ---

-# Week #3 (June 23)
+# Meeting #3 - June 23th

-- Work Completed this week :
+### Work Completed this week

 - Added map interface to the web interface.
 - Added registration process to the S.I.C. web interface.
 - Set-up a web server on the Raspberry-Pi board, using *Apache*.

+---

 ### Smart Irrigation Controller - Web Interface

 - Discuss the newly-added map interface
 - Discuss the newly-added registration process
 - Current Python scripts are redundant with the web interface.
 Implement python scripts which runs continually in the background
-- **Important** : Re-discuss the "Irrigation Control Method" from last meeting, and clarify how it should be implemented.
+- Re-discuss the "Irrigation Control Method" from last meeting, and clarify how it should be implemented.
 How much will we rely on algorithms to control the irrigation routine ?
 How much control should we give to the user ?

+---

 ### Upcoming Report